2022 Where the World Meets

 Saturday Conference Proposals:

-The 2022 WAESOL Conference Planning Committee invites you to submit a proposal to present at this year’s conference taking place on Saturday October 22, 2022, at Highline College in Des Moines, WA with virtual online sessions as well.
+The 2022 WAESOL Conference Planning Committee invites you to submit a proposal to present either online or in-person at this year’s conference taking place on Saturday October 22, 2022, at Highline College in Des Moines, WA.

-Accepted presentations will receive one discounted registration for the conference.
+Accepted presentations will receive one $40 discount registration for the conference.
+(One discount per presentation.)

-2022 Call for Presentation Proposals submission deadline is September 12th.
+2022 Call for Presentation Proposals general submission deadline is September 15th.
 Thanks for your interest and we look forward to reading your proposal.

 Please prepare your submissions outside of the system and check your word counts.
 Then copy and paste the information into the form.
 Proposals not adhering to the guidelines or exceeding the word counts will not be considered.